 The year 1980 in El Salvador was marked by rampant human rights abuses.
-The Security Forces—working with plain-clothed death squads- carried out forced disappearances, sexual violence, torture and murder against civilians.
+The state security forces- working with plain-clothed death squads- carried out forced disappearances, sexual violence, torture and murder against civilians.
 Experts estimate that 10,000 to 12,000 unarmed civilians were killed in 1980 alone.
-Colonel Nicolas Carranza, a naturalized U.S. citizen living in Memphis, was Vice-Minister of Defense of El Salvador from late 1979 to early 1981.
-In that position, he exercised command and control over the three units of the Security Forces that were responsible for widespread attacks on civilians: the National Guard, National Police and Treasury Police.
-Although Carranza was removed from his position as Vice-Minister due to U.S. pressure over his human rights record, he was brought back in 1983 as head of the brutal Treasury Police.
+Carranza, a naturalized U.S. citizen living in Memphis, served as Vice-Minister of Defense of El Salvador from late 1979 to early 1981.
+In that position, he exercised command and control over the three units of the security forces that were responsible for widespread attacks on civilians: the National Guard, the National Police and the Treasury Police.
+Although Carranza was removed from his position as Vice-Minister due to pressure from the U.S. government over his human rights record, he was brought back in 1983 as head of the brutal Treasury Police.
 Carranza immigrated to the United States in 1985, where he gained citizenship in 1991.

 Erlinda Franco is the widow of Manuel Franco, one of six pro-democracy opposition leaders of the Frente Democrático Revolucionario (Democratic Revolutionary Front, or FDR) who were abducted from a Jesuit school in San Salvador on November 27, 1980 by members of the Security Forces.
 They were later found murdered, and their bodies showed obvious signs of torture.
-The assassinations were among the most gruesome and shocking incidents carried out by the Security Forces during 1980, and led directly to the commencement of the full-scale civil war.
-The United Nations Commission on the Truth for El Salvador found that the FDR murders “outraged national and international public opinion and closed the door to any possibility of a negotiated solution to the political crisis at the end of 1980.”
+The assassinations were among the most gruesome and shocking incidents carried out by the Security Forces during 1980, and they led directly to the commencement of the full-scale Salvadoran Civil War.
+The U.N.
+Commission on the Truth for El Salvador found that the FDR murders “outraged national and international public opinion and closed the door to any possibility of a negotiated solution to the political crisis at the end of 1980.”

 Daniel Alvarado was an engineering student in San Salvador in 1983.
 He was abducted by five men dressed in civilian clothes while he was watching a soccer game at a friend’s house.
 He was taken to the headquarters of the Treasury Police, where he was tortured severely.
 In order to stop the torture, Daniel confessed to being involved in the assassination of U.S. military advisor Albert Schaufelberger.
 After a polygraph examination, U.S. officials concluded that Daniel was not responsible in any way for the assassination and that he had only admitted to the killing in order to stop the torture.

 ComplaintOn December 10th, 2003, Chavez v.
 Carranza was filed jointly by CJA and the Tennessee law firm of Bass, Berry & Sims.
 The complaint was amended in February 2004 to add the claims of Daniel Alvarado.
-Brought under the ATS and TVPA, the suit charges Carranza with liability for torture, extrajudicial killing and crimes against humanity under the established doctrine of command responsibility.
+Brought under the Alien Tort Statute (ATS) and Torture Victim Protection Act (TVPA), the suit charges Carranza with liability for torture, extrajudicial killing and crimes against humanity under the established doctrine of command responsibility.

-Ambassador White also testified on the roles of Col. Carranza and General José García, a defendant in another CJA case, Romagoza Arce v.
+Mr. White also testified as to the command roles played by Carranza and General José García, the named defendant in Romagoza Arce v.
 Garcia.
-Ambassador White described Col. Carranza as the “operational commander” of the Salvadoran military and security forces, while Gen. García served as the “public relations man.”
+Mr. White described Carranza as the “operational commander” of the Salvadoran military and security forces, while García served as the “public relations man.”
 He observed that the two were “inseparable."

-AppealCarranza appealed to the Sixth Circuit Court of Appeals.
-In an unusual development, on March 28, 2008, the Republic of El Salvador filed an amicus brief arguing that the judgment should be voided, since Carranza is entitled to amnesty under El Salvador's 1993 Amnesty Law.
+AppealCarranza appealed the jury verdict to the Sixth Circuit Court of Appeals.
+In an unusual development, on March 28, 2008, the Republic of El Salvador filed an amicus brief arguing that the judgment should be voided, on account of Carranza's entitlement to amnesty under El Salvador's 1993 Amnesty Law.
 In response, a coalition of international law experts filed an amicus brief arguing that the 1993 Amnesty Law violates the Salvadoran constitution and international law.

-In oral arguments on October 28, 2008, the Republic of El Salvador contended that the U.S government’s endorsement of the 1992 Peace Accords should be interpreted as a de facto recognition of the extraterritorial impact of the Salvadoran Amnesty Law.
-However, a skeptical Court pointed out that the 1992 Peace Accords made no mention of amnesty: the Salvadoran Amnesty Law was not adopted until 1993.
+During oral argument on October 28, 2008, the Republic of El Salvador contended that the U.S government’s endorsement of the 1992 Peace Accords should be interpreted as a de facto recognition of the extraterritorial impact of the Salvadoran Amnesty Law.
+However, the skeptical court pointed out that the 1992 Peace Accords made no mention of amnesty: the Salvadoran Amnesty Law was not adopted until 1993.

-“It seems to me that we have this irony of the country of El Salvador coming to a Federal Court in the United States, representing what the Department of State’s position is on the extraterritorial effect of the Salvadoran Amnesty law, when the official policy of the United States Government is absolutely silent in this record.
-It’s not here.” - 6th Circuit Court (audio recording)
+“It seems to me that we have this irony of the country of El Salvador coming to a federal court in the United States, representing what the Department of State’s position is on the extraterritorial effect of the Salvadoran Amnesty Law, when the official policy of the United States government is absolutely silent in this record.
+It’s not here.” - Sixth Circuit Court of Appeals in an audio recording

-Appellate OpinionThe 6th Circuit Court of Appeals affirmed the 2005 jury verdict on March 17, 2009, and rejected Carranza’s argument that U.S. courts should defer to the Salvadoran amnesty law.
+Appellate OpinionThe Sixth Circuit Court of Appeals affirmed the 2005 jury verdict on March 17, 2009, and rejected Carranza’s argument that U.S. courts should defer to the Salvadoran Amnesty Law.
 The court held that “as a citizen and resident of the United States,” Carranza is “subject to civil liability for his violations” of U.S. human rights law.

-On May 28th, 2009, Carranza filed a cert petition with the U.S. Supreme Court, arguing that the principle of comity in customary international law requires the U.S. to recognize the Salvadoran amnesty law and waive jurisdiction.
-In our brief in opposition, we argue that Carranza failed to prove his entitlement to immunity under the Salvadoran amnesty law.
-Furthermore, even if he had demonstrated his eligibility, the amnesty law does not bar legal claims filed outside of El Salvador.
-Accordingly, no conflict arises between the amnesty law and the ATS/TVPA, nor does any question of comity.
+On May 28th, 2009, Carranza filed a cert petition with the U.S. Supreme Court, arguing that the principle of comity in customary international law requires the United States to recognize the Salvadoran Amnesty Law and to waive jurisdiction over related matters in U.S. courts.
+In our brief in opposition, we argued that Carranza failed to prove his entitlement to immunity under the Salvadoran Amnesty Law.
+Furthermore, even if Carranza had successfully demonstrated his entitlement to amnesty, the Amnesty Law would not bar legal claims filed outside of El Salvador.
+Accordingly, we concluded, no conflict arises between the Salvadoran Amnesty Law and the ATS or TVPA, nor does any question of comity arise.